microprediction/microprediction/docs/zscores.md

 $$ F_{70}: x \rightarrow [0,1] $$

 that is the distributional transform implied by (most of the) community predictions for $x$ pertaining to the $70$ second horizon.
-Here I skip over some engineering nuances.

-Given the `community distributional transform` thus defined, the 'z-score' is given by
+Here I skip over some engineering nuances, to be honest, but assuming the `community distributional transform` is thus defined, the 'z-score' is given by

 $$
    z_1 = \Phi^{-1}\left( F_{70}(x)  \right)